mattmanuel90/watson/README.md

 Run `node src/testEmotion.js` to test the watson service on the given data.

 Todo:
-- Use server proxy to call Watson service. https://developer.ibm.com/answers/questions/375745/401-error-in-watson-natural-language-understanding.html
+- Use server proxy to call Watson service or try and obtain a server token to access the API. https://developer.ibm.com/answers/questions/375745/401-error-in-watson-natural-language-understanding.html
 - Tests
 - Graph visualisation of data using visualisation library (d3.js)